cncf/mentoring/README.md

 #### CSI driver for AzureDisk

 -	Description: External driver for AzureDisk would be implemented as new CSI driver.
+The goal is:
+    - mirror the current functions from in-tree driver
+    - implement new features for CSI driver, e.g. snapshot, helm chart support
-The goal is mirror the current functions from in-tree driver and setup e2e tests as well as documentation for them.
+    - setup unit tests, sanity tests, e2e tests as well as documentation for them.
 -	Recommended Skills: Golang, Kubernetes, Azure
 -	Mentor(s): Andy Zhang (@andyzhangx)
 -	Issue: https://github.com/kubernetes/org/issues/344

 #### CSI driver for AzureFile

 -	Description: External driver for AzureFile would be implemented as new CSI driver.
+The goal is:
+    - mirror the current functions from in-tree driver
+    - implement new features for CSI driver, e.g. snapshot, helm chart support
-The goal is mirror the current functions from in-tree driver and setup e2e tests as well as documentation for them.
+    - setup unit tests, sanity tests, e2e tests as well as documentation for them.
 -	Recommended Skills: Golang, Kubernetes, Azure
 -	Mentor(s): Andy Zhang (@andyzhangx)
 -	Issue: https://github.com/kubernetes/org/issues/344

 #### CSI driver for Blobfuse

 -	Description: External driver for Blobfuse would be implemented as new CSI driver.
+The goal is:
+    - mirror the current functions from in-tree driver
+    - implement new features for CSI driver, e.g. snapshot, helm chart support
-The goal is mirror the current functions from blobfuse driver and setup e2e tests as well as documentation for them.
+    - setup unit tests, sanity tests, e2e tests as well as documentation for them.
 -	Recommended Skills: Golang, Kubernetes, Azure
 -	Mentor(s): Andy Zhang (@andyzhangx)
 -	Issue: https://github.com/kubernetes/org/issues/344